 Where to stay: Additional hotels and rentals are plentiful in the city of Carlsbad.

 Just outside of Cleveland, OH lies Cuyahoga Valley National Park.
-This small park is an excellent escape from the hustle and bustle of the city, and its easy hikes and natural beauty are perfect reasons to visit.
+This is one of the smaller National Parks but it is excellent for families to escape from the hustle and bustle of the city.
+It’s easy hikes and natural beauty are perfect reasons to visit.
 Our favorite hike was out to Brandywine Falls along the Stanford Trail.
 It’s a moderate 1.5 -mile trail that sets out from the Stanford House to gorgeous Brandywine Falls.
 Parts of the trail are wooden steps and boardwalk, but can be hiked without too much effort and takes about 2 hours to complete.

 There are many other popular hikes in the park including the Towpath Trail, the Brandywine Gorge Trail loop, and the Blue Hen Falls Trail.
 Blue Hen Falls is a 15-ft. waterfall in the park and also a popular place for visitors.
 Be sure to arrive early (the parking lot will fill up) to enjoy this .5 mile hike out to the falls.
 The hike only takes about 30 minutes and is beautiful year-round.